-In 2019, Haldimand County Adopted the Incident Management System (IMS), which is a provincially adopted system that assigns responsibilities in accordance with a common organizational structure.
+In 2019, Haldimand County Adopted the Incident Management System (IMS), which is a provincial system that assigns responsibilities in accordance with a common organizational structure.
 The assignment of responsibility is made by function rather than by position.
-This organizational structure is intended to be consistently used by provincial staff and other municipalities which will approve the management of the emergency.
+This organizational structure is intended to be consistently used by provincial staff and other municipalities which will improve the management of an emergency.

-While the management of the emergency will commence with persons and agencies exercising their collective and individual responsibilities, as described in the Emergency Response Plan, in order to effectively manage a large-scale and/or long duration emergency, the transition to the IMS shall be coordinated by the Emergency Control Group (ECG).
+While the management of an emergency will commence with persons and agencies exercising their collective and individual responsibilities, as described in the Emergency Response Plan, in order to effectively manage a large-scale and/or long duration emergency, the transition to the IMS shall be coordinated by the Emergency Control Group (ECG).

-Haldimand County Senior Staff received training and were signed off in the IMS in the fall of 2019.
-In 2021 the Emergency Control group also participated in IMS100 Training.
+Haldimand County Senior Staff received training and were signed-off in the IMS in the fall of 2019.
+In 2023, the ECG also participated in IMS100 Training, while some staff have also completed IMS 200, with the intention to have all Emergency Control Members trained in IMS 200 in 2024.
 Staff continue to be trained and tested on IMS through annual emergency management exercises and training which is required annually by the province to meet compliance.
-The County's 2022 training and exercises were completed in October and November respectively.
+The County's 2023 training and exercises were completed in October.